 - Attempting to take the LAT as an ineligible candidate

-- Breach of any of the security arrangements for the LAT
+- Breaching any of the security arrangements for the LAT

 - Attempting to copy or memorise all or part of the test

-- Failure to follow test supervisor’s or proctor’s instructions at all times
+- Failing to follow test supervisor’s or remote proctor’s instructions at all times

 - Giving or receiving assistance during the test